openfoodfacts/off-product-environmental-impact/doc/source/food-product-modelling.rst

 Food product modelling
 ======================

 Among other information, the Open Food Facts database contains the ingredient list and nutritional composition of each product.
-Coupling this information to physical and regulatory constraints makes possible to guess the recipe of the product.
+Coupling this information to physical and regulatory constraints makes it possible to guess the recipe of the product.
 In order to do this, the following conceptual framework have been developed.

 Let a product of mass :math:`F` be composed of a set of ingredients :math:`I`.
 Let :math:`M` be the total mass of ingredients used before processing.
 Let :math:`m_i` be the mass of ingredient :math:`i \in I` used and :math:`p_i` its proportion of the total mass :math:`M`.